zaius/docs/content/learn/basics/the-wercker-cli.md

 instructions](https://docs.docker.com/installation/#installation) fore more information.

-If you are running Mac OSX, you can install a Docker environment using the [Docker Toolbox](https://www.docker.com/docker-toolbox) which will install Docker Client, Machine, Compose, Kitematic and VirtualBox.
+If you are running Mac OSX, you can install a Docker environment using the [Docker Toolbox](https://www.docker.com/docker-toolbox) which will install Docker Client, Machine, Compose, Kitematic, and VirtualBox.

 ### OSX Docker Machine quick start